Faricimab (Vabysmo 6mg) · UK 2026 cost

 Faricimab is not appropriate in active ocular or peri-ocular infection, active uveitis or endophthalmitis, known hypersensitivity to faricimab, pregnancy / breastfeeding (no safety data), recent arterial thromboembolic event (within 3 months) on a case-by-case basis, or where the macula is end-stage with established subretinal fibrosis or macular atrophy and no prospect of visual benefit.
 Suitability is always confirmed at a consultant medical retina consultation with OCT and OCT angiography.

-In 2026 the major UK private medical insurers (Bupa, AXA Health, Aviva, Vitality, WPA) cover faricimab for licensed indications when there is a documented diagnosis on OCT, OCT angiography (where appropriate) and consultant medical retina assessment: neovascular (wet) AMD with active intra-retinal or sub-retinal fluid, DMO with central retinal thickness above threshold and BCVA criteria, macular oedema secondary to BRVO or CRVO.
+In 2026 the major UK private medical insurers (Bupa, AXA Health, Aviva, Vitality, WPA) cover faricimab for licensed indications when there is a documented diagnosis on OCT, OCT angiography (where appropriate) and consultant medical retina assessment.
 Coverage typically includes the consultant fee, OCT imaging, the injection procedure, the drug itself and immediate post-injection follow-up.
+Pre-authorisation in writing is required and should specify the indication, the planned schedule (four monthly loading doses then treat-and-extend) and the expected number of injections in year 1.
+Insurers generally do not cover faricimab for off-label indications outside the licensed scope, for screening, for end-stage disease with no realistic prospect of visual benefit, or for procedures performed outside CQC-registered premises.
+Our guidance for insured patients explains how to arrange cover.

 Risks and side-effects of faricimab

-Intravitreal faricimab is one of the safest interventional ocular procedures, but it is intra-ocular injection of a biologic and the realistic risks should be set out honestly:
+Intravitreal faricimab is one of the safest interventional ocular procedures, but it is an intra-ocular injection of a biologic and the realistic risks should be set out honestly:

 • Transient IOP spike — very common immediately post-injection, usually resolves within 30 minutes; treated with topical IOP-lowering medication if needed.